to receive monthly news, updates and exclusive exhibition & event invitations CLICK HERE

 The first stage of the project will begin investigations - through the work MUTAFORMA created for Camille Hannah's BARBARIANS exhibition in collaboration with dancer James Andrews and QUAM CHRYSALLIDEM #1 created for Gliders ENLIGHTENMENT PROJECT in collaboration with dancers Holly Durant & Lily Paskas Goodfellow - the potentialities of movement of the inhabitable sculptures created, as well as examine their possibilities within both a gallery and natural setting.
 Further experimentation, documentation, investigation and collaboration with performers Benjamin Hancock, James Andrews and Samuel Harlett-Welk will continue throughout 2018.

 The second stage of the project will begin in June 2018 and will be focused on the consultation, design and development of cocoon-like "skeleton" structures which can safely and effectively contain a performer whilst suspended.
-This stage of the process will involve specialist consultation with acrobat Jarred Dewey, circus performer Mitch A Mitosis and continued developmental collaboration with dancers Benjamin Hancock and James Andrews.
+This stage of the process will involve specialist consultation with acrobat Jarred Dewey, circus performer & teacher Rockie Stone and continued developmental collaboration with dancers Samuel Harnett-Welk, Benjamin Hancock and James Andrews.

-The aim is to perform an initial Work-In-Progress December 2018/ January 2019 before proceeding to a full-scale developmental STAGE #3 creating work for exhibition in the second half on 2019.
+The aim is to perform an initial Work-In-Progress early 2019 before proceeding to a full-scale developmental STAGE #3 creating works for exhibition in 2020.

-- to contribute to or for more details for stage #2 of the project, please visit the ACF FUNDRAISING CAMPAIGN BY CLICKING HERE
+- to contribute to or for more details for stage #2.1 of the project, please visit the ACF FUNDRAISING CAMPAIGN BY CLICKING HERE +campaign now concluded+

 THE ENLIGHTENMENT PROJECT